Category: 2025

 Midlothian Volunteer Awards 2025

-This celebration is a part of Volunteer’s Week, a national initiative where we appreciate people’s kindness across the whole of Scotland.
-It is a great opportunity to promote some of the fabulous volunteering projects that exist in Midlothian.
+This celebration is a part of Volunteer’s Week, a national initiative where we appreciate volunteers across Scotland.
+It provides a great opportunity to highlight some of the fabulous volunteering projects that exist in Midlothian.

 Programme